Bishop Kenny High School: Admissions

 BKHS was named after Archbishop Kenny the Bishop of St. Augustine from 1902 to 1913.

 The primary admissions entry point for Bishop Kenny is in 9th grade, with varying transfer opportunities offered in 10th and 11th grades.
 Transfer is not allowed going into the senior year, unless the student is transferring from a Catholic or Jesuit Highschool from outside of the Jacksonville area.
 Admission is based on standardized test scores; recommendations, grade point average, and involvement in extracurricular activities.
 After an application is completed, then the student must go through a formal interview process.

 Statistical profile

 Bishop Kenny currently enrolls 1,308 students.
-Minority populations constitute about 21 percent of the student body, with 5 percent African-Americans, 8 percent Hispanics, and 4 percent Asian-Americans or Pacific Islanders.
+Minority populations constitute about 21 percent of the student body, including 5 percent African-Americans, 8 percent Hispanics, and 4 percent Asian-Americans or Pacific Islanders.

 Dress code

 A student uniform is required.
 Male students are required to wear navy blue pants, white button down dress shirts, belts, embroidered ties, and brown or black dress shoes, with socks.
 Girls are required to wear uniform skirts, white button down blouses, and black or brown dress shoes and socks.